teddy-ambona/kind-e2e/README.md

 - Create k8s cluster (each node is a Docker container)
 - Install Istio and its add-ons (Jaeger, Grafana, Prometheus, Kiali)
-- Install
 - Create and expose a local Docker registry on localhost:5001

 ```bash
 make create-cluster
 ```

-You can then deploy the app with:
+You can then deploy the app and setup the Istio Gateway with:

 ```bash
 make helm-install